 Please be aware that scholarship awards will be decreased if the amount of the scholarship exceeds the student's Cost of Attendance (COA) budget.

-- You must have a current FAFSA form on file with the UMBC Office of Financial Aid, or provide written documentation on the application explaining why you have not filed a FAFSA form.
+You must have a current FAFSA form on file with the UMBC Office of Financial Aid, or provide written documentation on the application explaining why you have not filed a FAFSA form.

-- Applications that do not meet the minimum qualifications and requirements are not considered by the Scholarship Review Committee.
+Applications that do not meet the minimum qualifications and requirements are not considered by the Scholarship Review Committee.

 Submit scholarship application